Generally favorable experience overall, applicants reported positive interactions with some minor issues noted.

 What is one of the specific questions they asked you?

-Students said most interesting question asked at Adelphi University Gordon F. Derner Institute of Advanced Psychological Studies discussed designing a research project, relieving stress, reasons for interest in clinical psychology, and favorite movies.
-It appears that the interview format may have been an MMI, with some respondents noting limited disclosure due to nondisclosure agreements.
+Students said the most interesting question asked at Adelphi University Gordon F. Derner Institute of Advanced Psychological Studies discussed designing a research project, stress relief strategies, reasons for interest in clinical psychology, and favorite movies.
+The interview format may have been MMI, as some responses hint at nondisclosure agreements, with a mix of standard and conversational questions observed.

-Students said most difficult question asked at Adelphi University Gordon F. Derner Institute of Advanced Psychological Studies discussed designing a research project, reasons for choosing the university, and listing other applications.
-Some respondents also mentioned the challenge of recalling fellow applicant names.
+Students said most difficult question asked at Adelphi University Gordon F. Derner Institute of Advanced Psychological Studies discussed designing a research project, reasons for choosing the university, and other places applied to.
+The responses did not indicate an MMI format or issues related to nondisclosure agreements.

 Most respondents had an interview of 20 - 30 minutes.